 Checking Out Seattle

-Next we drove to Seattle and spent a few hours checking out the city.
-I was with Herbert, Suzie, Ohdid, and Jaqui, another Brit.
+Next, we drove to Seattle and spent a few hours checking out the city.
+I was with Herbert, Suzie, Ohdid, and Jacqui, another Brit.
 We were looking for affordable fare at reasonable prices.
-After an exhaustive search we went to the Green Tortoise Hostel.
+After an exhaustive search, we went to the Green Tortoise Hostel.
 They recommended a Mexican place which was very good and had reasonable prices.

-Next we drove all night through Vancouver where we picked up Eric, a Texan.
-The following morning we woke up in the beautiful Fraser River Valley in British Columbi.
+Next, we drove all night through Vancouver where we picked up Eric, a Texan.
+The following morning we woke up in the beautiful Fraser River Valley in British Columbia.

 The Portable Kitchen

 On the Green Tortoise, everyone is expected to help prepare meals.
 They have all sorts of portable grills, propane tanks, cutting boards, and cutlery so that the bus itself functions as a portable kitchen.
 This was our first breakfast and we had bagels toasted on the grill and fruit which was quite good.

 The following day we drove further north into BC to a place called McCleese Lake.
 We soon set up camp and began to make dinner pasta which was superb.

 Sam and Jon two of our companions had purchased a small one man tent at the army/navy store in Seattle.
 The tent was small and we all wondered how the two of them both over 6 feet would fit into such small accommodations.

 That night after dinner, we made a fire in the firepit and Bill, one of the drivers sang and played guitar.
 Much later in the night, I visited the local pub called the Oasis.
 At the Oasis I had some of the local beer “Ricker’s Red” mmmm…..quite good.

 After this, we drove further into Canada and saw some totem poles at the First Nation village of Kispiox.
 This area was an RV park with a historical village which was pretty cool.